Adityamirpagar/codechef/practice_problem/array_poblems/move_the_smallest_element_of_the_array_to_the_left.md

 ## Approach 1.

-Create two variables, min_element and min_element_index. we'll assign the first element  and it's index to min_element and min_element_index (i.e., at a[0]) respectively.
-So that we have something to compare with, beacause we are assuming that the first element is the smallest element in the array.
+Create two variables, `min_element` and `min_element_index`.
+We'll assign the first element  and it's index to `min_element` and `min_element_index` (i.e., at `a[0]`) respectively.
+So that we have something to compare with, because we are assuming that the first element is the smallest element in the array.

-After creating the variable's, we'll go through array skipping the first index (i.e., a[i+1]....a[n]), this is because we've already stored the first element and its index on the variable min_element and min_element_index.
+After creating the variable's, we'll go through array skipping the first index (i.e., `a[i+1]....a[n]`), this is because we've already stored the first element and its index on the variable `min_element` and `min_element_index`.

-while we go through the loop till n, we'll check that if a[i] is less than min_element, if it is than we will replace the min_element value with new value and also change the min_element_index to the index of new value.
+While we go through the loop till n, we'll check that if `a[i]` is less than `min_element`, if it is than we will replace the `min_element` value with new value and also change the `min_element_index` to the index of new value.
 This will go through array until we reach the last element.
-Hence after the execution of this loop we'll get the min_element as well as it's index.
+Hence, after the execution of this loop we'll get the `min_element` as well as its index.

-Now, we have to shift the min_elemnet to the leftmost position of the array, without changing the order of the rest element.
+Now, we have to shift the `min_element` to the leftmost position of the array, without changing the order of the rest element.
-    we can do this by using swap method, we know the index of the min_element i.e., min_element_index.
+    We can do this by using swap method, we know the index of the `min_element` i.e., `min_element_index`.
 We'll use this value to rearrange the array.

     ```cpp
     int temp = arr[i]